gvwilson/sensibleadventures/shapers/shapers.md

 > ending its lucky streak.
 > Zitterbee's shot misses.

-## Characteristics
+## Traits

 So how do players know what their characters' levels are?
 By default,
-every character has an Average rating for these characteristics:
+every character has an Average rating for these traits:

 -   **Size** (abbreviated SIZ): how large the character is.
-    A character may list **Height** (HGT) and **Weight** (WGT) separately if that's a better way to describe her: for example, an extremeley muscular monkey might have Low Size but Average Weight.
+    If the character is exceptionally short or exceptionally skinny, the Director may allow the character to list height and weight separately.

 -   **Fitness** (FIT): how strong and coordinated she is.
     Characters with a high fitness are good athletes.